 Creating care plans

-Every person who receives professional care has a care plan which takes into account the person’s medical needs and care and support needs, plus their hobbies, interests and how they want to live a fulfilling life.
+Every person who receives professional care has a care plan.
+This takes into account the person’s medical needs and care and support needs, plus their hobbies, interests and how they want to live a fulfilling life.

-Activities are an important part of any care home, and in a care home that specialises in behaviours of concern, having meaningful activities for the residents to take part in is an important part of supporting them to manage their behaviours of concern.
+Activities are an important part of any care home.
+In a care home that specialises in challenging behaviour, having meaningful activities for the residents to take part in is an important part of supporting them to manage their behaviours of concern.

-Ms Booth says: “‘Meaningful activities’ will depend on what’s meaningful to that person, based on their interests, history, experiences and hobbies.
+Ms Booth says: “‘Meaningful activities’ will depend on what’s meaningful to that person.
+They’re based on their interests, history, experiences and hobbies.

 “This may include everyday activities that promote a sense of worth or purpose, including choosing out clothes for the day or making a cup of tea, as well as social activities based on their interests and hobbies.
 As part of some people’s rehabilitation, we’ll work with them to develop everyday skills such as managing money or taking a bus journey.

-“The people who live in our homes regularly go out shopping, to the cinema and for walks in the local area, as well as attend local events such as concerts and gigs, and more recently, local Christmas light displays!
+“The people who live in our homes regularly go out shopping, to the cinema and for walks in the local area.
+They attend local events such as concerts and gigs.
+More recently, local Christmas light displays!

 “We will always take a positive and proactive approach to this.
 If there are any risks associated with people going out of the home, we assess these and ensure that we have strategies in place, in advance, on how they’ll be managed.”

-A concern for people looking for care for a loved one with behaviours of concern can be how the care home ensures residents are kept safe, both from themselves and from other residents, particularly if they have aggressive behaviours.
+Safety for people with behaviours of concern is crucial.
+Both from themselves and from other residents, particularly if they have aggressive behaviours.

 Ms Booth says: “As part of the assessment process, we do a ‘community fit’ assessment which looks at whether our home is the right ‘fit’ for the individual, and if they’d be a good ‘fit’ for the home and the people who already live there.